AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-workflow-combined.md

 >[!Note]
 > See [Data Onboarding](people-based-destinations-prerequisites.md#data-onboarding) for frequently asked questions about how you should bring your offline data into Audience Manager for People-Based Destinations.

-## Step 2 - Match DPUUIDs to Hashed Email Addresses via File-Based ID Synchronization {match-ids-emails}
+## Step 2 - Match DPUUIDs to Hashed Email Addresses via File-Based ID Synchronization {#match-ids-emails}

 >[!IMPORTANT]
 >